ravendb/docs/Chapter01.rst

 Transactions
 ^^^^^^^^^^^^^
-While it is possible to offer transaction guarantees in a key value store, those are usually only offer in the context of a single key put.
+While it is possible to offer transaction guarantees in a key/value store, those are usually only offered in the context of a single key Put operation.
 It is possible to offer those on multiple keys, but that really doesn't work when you start thinking about a distributed key/value store, where different keys may reside on different machines.
-Because of that, it is typically best to think about key/value stores as allowing transaction on a single key put on a single machine.
+Because of that, it is typically best to think of key/value stores as allowing transactions on a single key Put operation on a single machine.

 Please note that transactions do *not* imply ACID.
 In a distributed key/value store, the only way to ensure that is if a key can reside on a single machine.
-However, we usually do not want that, we want each key to live on multiple machines, to avoid data loss / data unavailability if a node goes down for some reason.
-We discuss this model (also call eventual consistent key/value store) below.
+However, we usually don't want that, we want each key to live on multiple machines, to avoid data loss / data unavailability if a node goes down for some reason.
+We discuss this model (also called eventual consistent key/value store) below.

 Schema
 ^^^^^^^
-Key/value stores have the following schema Key is a string, Value is a blob.
+Key/value stores have the following schema: Key is a string, Value is a blob.
 Which is probably not a very useful schema for your purposes.
 Beyond that, the client is the one that determines how to deal the data.
 The key/value store just stores it.

 Scaling Up
 ^^^^^^^^^^
 In Key Value stores, there are two major options for scaling, the simplest one would be to shard the entire key space.
-That means that keys starting in A go to one server, while keys starting with B go to another server, and so on.
+That means that keys starting with A go to one server, while keys starting with B go to another server, and so on.
 In this system, a key is only stored on a single server.
-That drastically simplify things like transactions guarantees, but it expose the system for data loss if a single server goes down.
-At this point, we introduce replication, which gives us safety from data loss, but also force us to give up on ACID guarantees.
+That drastically simplifies things such as guaranteed transactions, but it exposes the system for data loss if a single server goes down.
+At this point, we introduce redundancy through replication, which gives us safety from data loss, but also forces us to give up on ACID guarantees.

 Replication
 ^^^^^^^^^^^^
-In key value stores, the replication can be done by the store itself or by the client (writing to multiple servers).
+In key/value stores, the replication can be done by the store itself or by the client (writing to multiple servers).
-Replication also introduce the problem of divergent versions.
+Replication also introduces the problem of divergent versions.
 In other words, two servers in the same cluster think that the value of key "ABC" are two different things.
 Resolving that is a complex issue, the common approaches are to decide that it can't happen (Scalaris) and reject updates where we can't ensure non conflict or to accept all updates and ask the client to resolve them for us at a later date (Amazon Dynamo, Rhino DHT).